Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.txt

 4. The gallery after page load.

 ## Changelog

+### 0.6.2
+* All public hooks are now disabled for Accelerated Mobile Pages when using Automattic's [AMP](https://wordpress.org/plugins/amp/) plugin.

 ### 0.6.1
 * Style attributes set for SVG placeholders are now purged after loading the original images.
 This fixes an issue where the background color is visible behind transparent PNGs.